 Book Early and Book “Fee Free Cancellation” Hotels

-- The first thing to do when considering a holiday to Italy is to book an early saver fare.
+- The first thing to do when considering where to stay on the Amalfi Coast is to book an early saver fare.

 - Once you know where you’re heading, book hotels straight away!
-I always book several or the same hotels for different periods.
-I use booking.com so that I can cancel without penalty until a couple of weeks before I’m booked to stay there.
+I book several hotels for different periods.
+I use booking.com so that I can cancel without penalty until a couple of weeks before I arrive.

 Italian Accommodation

-For the rest of us, we need to book early.
-It’s important to take a very good look at the hotel.
+- For the rest of us, we need to book early.
+It’s important to take a very good look at the hotel, especially in a mountainous area like the Amalfi Coast.
 Look at it on Google Maps – the number of stairs you need to climb, the number of floors between your apartment or room and the ground floor – and is there a reliable elevator?

-The truly vital thing for me when staying on the Amalfi coast is somewhere I can sit and stare out at the sea and the Amalfi coastline.
-I tend to splurge on accommodation here to get the views that I spend so much time daydreaming about!
+- When I stay on the Amalfi coast I often splurge on a luxury hotel here in order to get the views that I spend so much time daydreaming about!

 Economy Room and Small Double Ded or Small Double